 as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon names survived and the family name was first referenced in the year 1327 when Geoffrey Lightburn held the estates at Lightburn near Ulverston.

-Another 326 words (23 lines of text) covering the years 1455, 1463, 1487, 1510, and 1600 are included under the topic Early Lightburn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lightburn research.Another 141 words (10 lines of text) covering the years 1455, 1463, 1487, 1510, and 1600 are included under the topic Early Lightburn History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Lightburn, Lightborn, Lightbourne, Lightbound, Lightbown, Lightbone, Lightborne and many more.